What’s a Sacroiliac Joint Fusion?

 The sacroiliac joint (SI joint) usually located in the pelvic cavity and connects the iliac bones (pelvis) to either side of the sacrum.
 This joint primarily acts as a shock-absorber between the lower portion of the body and the torso.
 At this point, the base of the spine links with the pelvis.
 The sacroiliac joint usually comprises a synovial joint and the sacroiliac ligaments.

-What are the patient conditions for a Sacroiliac Joint Fusion?
+What’s the patient conditions for a Sacroiliac Joint Fusion?

 Neurosurgeons recommend a patient to undergo sacroiliac joint fusion surgery when the symptoms persist for several weeks or months and do not respond to nonsurgical treatment.
 Many back pain specialists usually suggest patients trying nonsurgical methods for a minimum of 8 to 12 weeks before going for the surgery.
 The neurosurgeon will explain the benefit and risk of this operation before performing the surgery.

 Patients will discuss with their neurosurgeon about their qualifications for the spinal fusion joint surgical procedure.
-Neurosurgeons will collect the medical history and performs a physical examination and several clinical tests like x-ray, CT, or MRI scan for accurate diagnosis.
+Neurosurgeons will collect the medical history and performs a physical examination and several clinical tests such as x-ray, CT, or MRI scan for accurate diagnosis.
 The final step of confirmation usually done by injecting local anesthetics into the joint space through the low back, whether it reduces the pain.
 A reduction of 50% to 75% pain score confirms the SI joint as the pain source.

-What are the risks associated with a Sacroiliac Joint Fusion?
+What’s the risks associated with a Sacroiliac Joint Fusion?